The Supreme Court rejects Biden's plan to wipe away $400 billion in student loan debt

 In a second case, the justices ruled unanimously that two Texans who filed a separate challenge did not have legal standing to sue.
 But the outcome of that case has no bearing on the court's decision to block the debt relief plan.

-Associated Press writers Collin Binkley and Colleen Long contributed to this report.
+Associated Press writers Collin Binkley, Colleen Long and Darlene Superville contributed to this report.

 Follow the AP's coverage of the Supreme Court at https://apnews.com/hub/us-supreme-court